psehorne/WindowsServiceWrapper/README.md

 ## MD5-Generator
-Wrapper to make a Windows service out of application code.
-Written in C#.
+MyService.cpp is a wrapper to make a Windows service out of application code.
+NOTE: function main() resides in MyService.cpp , not in your app.
+ServiceConfig.cpp is an application that is used to cofigure the  Windows service for your app (once your app is ready to be added to Windows services.